okta/workflows-templates/workflows/new_user_registration/readme.md

 1. Select flow: “Create_User_wExtCheck”
    1. Make sure a connection is selected for the instance of the “HTTP | Raw Request” card.
-This card is used to link to an external duplicate user check.
+This card is used to link to a mock external duplicate user check.
    2. In the Action event card titled “On Demand | API Endpoint”  at the far left of the flow, click the “&lt;/>” (Endpoint settings) link at the bottom right of the card.
       1. Check the radio button "Expose as Webhook”
       2. Copy the “Invoke URL” from the top of the popup up, but NOT including “?clientToken=&lt;xxxxxxxx".
 Save this in a notepad.